Obstacles are Detours in the Right Direction

-We later found out his family has been using the Peppermint Essential Oil to keep mice away from their storage vehicles and farming equipment for generations – they’ve been farming since 1857 and distilling mint since the 1950’s!
+We later found out his family has used their Peppermint Essential Oil to keep mice out of their storage vehicles and farming equipment for generations – they’ve been farming since 1857 and distilling mint since the 1950s.

-Those turn of events led to conversations with his family and before long…
+Those turn of events led to conversations with his family about selling their Peppermint Oil to the public.
+Here we are 2 years later, and Grandpa’s Good Earth has officially launched.

 Be at Peace with the Path You’re on

-For the first time in a long time, I’m not overly concerned with what other RV’ers are doing, what other bloggers are doing, or even what I’m not doing because for the first time in a long time I feel like I have clarity.
+For the first time in a long time, I’m not overly concerned with what other RV’ers are doing, what other bloggers are doing, or even what I’m not doing because for the first time in a long time I feel a sense of peace, even amongst the chaos.

-I could feel my soul coming back to me.
-And that’s when I felt at peace with the path we are on.
+I feel my soul coming back to me and a sense of peace with the path we are on.

 2 years ago I wouldn’t have been able to enjoy these moments because I would have been wishing I was somewhere else.
 A lot has changed since then, the most important being that I’m now able to be content wherever we are.